 Earthwise CS30016 Lightweight Electric Chainsaw

 If you are looking for a good value chainsaw, look no further.
-For a price tag of $80, the Earthwise CS30016 offers an impressive performance.
+For an affordable price tag, the Earthwise CS30016 offers an impressive performance.
 It has sharp blades to help make cuts as deep as 12 inches and has an alligator design that makes working with it a delight.
 It is corded, unfortunately, but has features that make absolutely the best choice as you will see below.

 - Efficient – The Earthwise CS30016 model cuts through logs of wood like a high end machine.
 With its 12 amp motor, the saw is able to penetrate through materials as deep as 16 inches in diameter.
 And since it is strong overall, the saw has no troubles cutting any types of wood, be it mahogany, pine, celbi or African blackwood.